pikaroot/pikaroot.github.io/_blogs/2023-02-06-Sagemath_Installation_without_git_clone_repo.md

 ---
-title: Sagemath Installation in DebianOS
+title: "Installation: SageMath in DebianOS"
 ---
-Developers are currently migrating SageMath development from Trac to GitHub.
-During the development, the `sage` git repository is private.
-Hence, here is an alternative of installing Sagemath.
+Here is a guide for installing SageMath if the developers had kept the Sage git repository into **private**.

 ## ⭕ Step-by-Step Installation Guide